nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 2b.
 TAssist detects an error in the entered command.

   * 2b1.
 TAssist prompts for the correct command.

   * 2b2.
 TA enters a new command.

     Steps 2b1-2b2 are repeated until the command entered is correct.

     Use case resumes from step 3.

-**Use case 04: Add a class group**
+**Use case 17: Delete a class group**

-**Preconditions: The module that the class group will be added to already exists.**

 **MSS**

-1. TA requests to <ins>list modules (UC02)</ins>.
-2. TA requests to add a new class group with the specified details.
-3. TAssist adds the new class group and displays its details.

-    Use case ends.

-**Extensions**

-* 2a.
-TAssist detects an error in the entered command.

-    * 2a1.
-TAssist prompts for the correct command.

-    * 2a2.
-TA enters a new command.

-      Steps 1a1-1a2 are repeated until the command entered is correct.

-      Use case resumes from step 2.

-**Use case 05: List class groups**

-**MSS**

-1. TA requests to list class groups.
-2. TAssist displays the details of all class groups.

-    Use case ends.

-**Extensions**

-* 1a.
-TAssist detects an error in the entered command.

-    * 1a1.
-TAssist prompts for the correct command.

-    * 1a2.
-TA enters a new command.

-      Steps 1a1-1a2 are repeated until the command entered is correct.

-      Use case resumes from step 2.

-**Use case 06: Delete a class group**

-**MSS**

-1. TA requests to <ins>list class groups (UC05)</ins>.
+1. TA requests to <ins>list class groups (UC12)</ins>.
 2. TA requests to delete a specific class group in the list.
 3. TAssist deletes the class group.